keploy/community-blog/clw7g08xi00070akw7ued1u4f.md

 But the integration tests can be more complex to set up and maintain compared to unit tests due to the need of sequential interactions between multiple components.
 Also, it typically take longer to execute, which can impact the development speed.

-### End-to-End (E2E) Testing
+### What is End-to-End (E2E) Testing?

-**End-to-end testing** evaluates the entire software application from start to finish, simulating a real-world user scenarios.
+**End-to-end testing** is the top-most level of the software testing pyramid and evaluates the entire software application from start to finish, simulating a real-world user scenarios.
 It tests the flow of data and processes across multiple layers and components to validate the overall functionality and performance of the software.

 * E2E tests sit at the top of the pyramid and are the least numerous.